Darxo/Hardened/README.md

 - **Blitzkrieg** is completely reworked for the player: Each character can only use it once per battle.
 It now costs 9 AP (up from 7) and 50 Fatigue (up from 30).
 It now targets a tile (range of 4) and affects all tiles within 1 tile of that target.
 It grants all allies of your faction on those tiles **Adrenaline** until the start of their turn in the next round.
 NPCs still use the Reforged version of **Blitzkrieg**, which now also costs 9 AP (up from 7) and 50 Fatigue (up from 50)
 - **Break Free** and **Break Free Ally** now cost 3 Action Points (down from 4).
 They now have -20% base chance to succeed (down from 0%).
 They now gain +30% chance to succeed on a failed attempt (up from +10%)
 - **Castigate** (from **Censer of the Diviner**) now hits 4 tiles (up from 3).
 It can now target empty tiles
 - **Charm** (from **Hexen**) is completely reworked.
+It costs 7 Action Points (up from 5).
 It now triggers 3 Mental Attacks (up from 2) with an additional difficulty of 20 (down from 35) and charms the target, if any has succeeded (instead of all of them).
 The charm duration is now equal to the amount of successful Mental Attacks (instead of always 2).
 A charmed character is now also stunned for 1 turn
 - **Chilled Effect** is completely reworked.
 It is now stackable and lasts 2 turns by default.
 It now causes 10% less Damage dealt per turn and -1 Action Points per turn
 - **Chop** now has a 50% chance to decapitate (up from 25%)
 - **Cover Ally** (granted by **Shield Expert**) is completely reworked.
 It costs 4 Action Points and 20 Fatigue and can be used on adjacent allies.
 It grants the target defenses equal to the base defenses of the users equipped shield and it causes the user to lose an equal amount of defenses.
 It lasts until the start of the users next turn or until the user gets stunned, flees or moves away from the target